 Publicized for many years is the benefits of a mentoring relationship, with career progression being the most significant.
 Get ahead with these tips on what it takes to be a good Mentee.

 Every mentor will have experiences and skills to share with you.
 You may find you have a lot or little in common.
 Regardless throughout your career, you will be required to work with all different types of people.
-Listen to your mentor with an open mind and you will learn and become a better professional.
+Listen to your mentor with an open mind, and you will learn and become a better professional.

 Think about topics you believe would be valuable to discuss with your mentor.
 Write them down or even email them in advance of your meeting, so they too can prepare.
-The more effort you put in, the greater the return.
+The more effort you put in, the higher the return.